saltysoup/cost-optimization-multi/README.md

 >For example, if you switch to RoleA, IAM uses your original user or federated role credentials to determine if you are allowed to assume RoleA.
 If you then switch to RoleB *while you are using RoleA*, IAM still uses your **original** user or federated role credentials to authorize the switch, not the credentials for RoleA.
 [source AWS doc link](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_use_switch-role-console.html)

-Good news is that one half of the equation is already done (the administrator account's IAM role used by EC2 worker).
+Good news is that one half of the equation is already done (the EC2 worker in the admin account has sts:assumerole permission).
 You will now need to create a new IAM role in each of the target accounts (including in the administrator account itself) to allow cross account role assumption.

 Tip: Use an automated resource deployment method such as CloudFormation [StackSets](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/stacksets-prereqs.html) to deploy new AWS resources such as IAM roles in a scalable and consistent way.

 Each of the following items has to be configured for the solution to work.
 1. Name of the IAM role has to be the **same** across all AWS accounts (ie. cost-optimization-get-cw-data).
 The name of the role will be used later as a CloudFormation input to feed into the code.
-2. IAM Role with the following permissions
+2. IAM Role (cost-optimization-get-cw-data) with the following permissions to scrape CW data
 ```json
 {
     "Version": "2012-10-17",